boldflight/BibleConverter/test_EPUB/output/Acts.md

 ### Saul Begins to Persecute the Church

+Now on that day a great persecution began against the church in Jerusalem, and all except the apostles were forced to scatter throughout the regions of Judea and Samaria.
 [2] Some devout men buried Stephen and made loud lamentation over him.
 [3] But Saul was trying to destroy the church; entering one house after another, he dragged off both men and women and put them in prison.